mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 title: Python v.
 Clojure v.
 Julia
-tagline: a contest of text and grouping! category : work tags : [SciPy, Python, Programming]
+tagline: a contest of text and grouping! category : work tags : [SciPy, scipy, Python, Programming]
 ---
 {% include JB/setup %}

 **tl;dr: We compare Python performance against Clojure, Julia, and Java in text-processing and dynamic collections.
 Remarkably, Python does well.**

 *Note - this post embeds gists for code.
 These do not render well on Planet pages or on RSS readers like feedly.
 It may be better to view on the [original site](http://matthewrocklin.com/blog/work/2014/01/13/Text-Benchmarks/)*

 ## Situation